PrestonScott05/auto-shortform-editor/README.md

   standard colors, and item images that animate into their tier cell when rated.

 It is semi-automated on purpose.
-Every stage writes JSON you can inspect and fix before rendering, so mistakes from transcription or image search do not ship.
+Every stage writes JSON you can inspect and fix before rendering, so mistakes from transcription or image search can be mitigated.

 ## Pipeline